kimmykokonut/sound-check/README.md

 * React
 * React Hooks (useState)
 * Firebase, firestore database, firebase storage
+* Material UIe

 ###  This app will allow a user to:
     -Search for bands in their area playing
     -Save favorite bands
-    -Talk with others with the same instrest
+    -Talk with others with the same interest
-    -Expolre new bands
+    -Explore new bands

 ## Setup/Installation Requirements